-- 2.40 Under regulation 5(8), where a service facility described in paragraph 2 of Schedule 1: - has not been in use for at least two consecutive years, and - interest by a railway undertaking for access to this facility has been expressed to the service provider on the basis of demonstrated need, the service provider must offer the operation of the service facility, or part of it, for lease as a rail service facility, and publicise this offer.
+- 3.58 Regulation 5(8) of the NI Regulations sets requirements for unused facilities to be made available for lease or rent.
+Article 15 of the Implementing Regulation adds detail. - 3.59 Under regulation 5(8) of the NI Regulations, where a relevant service facility61: - has not been in use for at least two consecutive years62, and - interest by a railway undertaking for access to this facility has been expressed to the service provider on the basis of demonstrated need, the service provider must offer the operation of the service facility, or part of it, for

-44 Refuelling facilities, and supply of fuel in in these facilities.
+55 Refuelling facilities, and supply of fuel in in these facilities.

-45 Passenger stations, including buildings and other facilities.
+56 Passenger stations, including buildings and other facilities.

-46 Freight terminals.
+57 Freight terminals.

-47 Marshalling yards.
+58 Marshalling yards.

-48 Train formation facilities including shunting facilities.
+59 Train formation facilities including shunting facilities.

-49 Storage sidings.
+60 Storage sidings.